 Austin is home to a wide range of Chinese restaurants - from Cantonese to Sichuan, and almost everything in between.
 Whether you want to keep your weekend dim sum tradition alive or numb your mouth (and maybe your mind) with some Mala chicken, here are 19 Chinese places to order takeout.

 All restaurants featured on The Infatuation are selected by our editorial team.
-Where To Get Chinese Delivery And Takeout In Austin is presented by Uber Eats.
-In the midst of the coronavirus pandemic, supporting our local restaurant community has never been more important.
-Uber Eats customers can now give directly to the restaurants they love at checkout.
-100% will go to the restaurant.
-Order now to support.
-See app for details.
+Where To Get Chinese Delivery And Takeout In Austin is presented by Caviar.

 If you’ve ever had a friend mention Asia Cafe, you also probably heard them bring up the spicy fish fillet that’s developed a cult-like following.
-Besides that, we’re also big fans of the mapo tofu.
-Portions tend to be quite large here so clear some fridge space for leftovers.
+Besides that, we’re also big fans of the mapo tofu, the Sichuan Zhong dumplings, and the eggplant with garlic sauce (arguably the best in town).
+Portions here tend to be large, so plan your meal - and fridge space for leftovers - accordingly.

 As one of the few options for Chinese food on the East Side, Old Thousand serves some creative interpretations of classic Chinese dishes, like brisket fried rice and scallion-pancake quesadillas.
 They’ve also got Chinese-American staples like General Tso’s Chicken and Mongolian Beef.

 Din Ho is open for takeout and delivery, so start figuring out how many meals you’re going to want to replace with their excellent roast duck or barbecued pork.
 They’ve got a wide range of menu options available, as well as dinners for three, four, and six people so you can feed the whole family.